czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ### JOB SECURITY

 LESSON: Countries with job security laws typically have higher unemployment.
 Average american has 9 jobs between ages 18 to 34.
 Job security laws reduce efficiency and flexibility

 ## OCCUPATIONAL LICENSING

-**LESSON**: although rationale for requiring licenses was to root out unqualified people, the public has rarely demanded it common for licesing to exempt alread existing businesses / conflict of interest
+**LESSON**: although rationale for requiring licenses was to root out unqualified people, the public has rarely demanded it / common for licensing to exempt alread existing businesses / conflict of interest

 ## INVESTMENT

 - specializing in a useless field, the lower pay means a waste of scarce resources
 - life experience sometimes is better then classroom education

-**LESSON**: 3rd world country, more people get useless degrees, gov has to hire them to prevent political unrest, increases red tape, makes it harder for qualified people to create & progress

-big sums of money owned by institutions are a reflection of small sums of many individuals
+**LESSON**: 3rd world country, more people get useless degrees, gov has to hire them to prevent political unrest, increases red tape, makes it harder for qualified people to create & progress big sums of money owned by institutions are a reflection of small sums of many individuals

 **LESSON**: lack of financial institutions to allocate capital in poor countries restrict entrepreneurial ability